Skip to main content

 What happens if your mattress is too soft?
 Here are some of the most common issues people face when their mattress is too soft:

-If you’re a back or stomach sleeper, a too-soft mattress won’t support your lower back enough to keep your spine properly aligned.
-When your lower back sinks lower than it should as you sleep, you could end up with major back pain and stiffness the next day.
+• Your lower back is sore: If you’re a back or stomach sleeper, a too-soft mattress won’t support your lower back enough to keep your spine properly aligned, resulting in back pain and stiffness.

-Like any mattress, the lifespan of a plush mattress can vary based on factors such as quality, usage, maintenance, and manufacturer.
+The lifespan of any mattress can vary based on factors such as quality, usage, maintenance, and manufacturer.
 On average, a well-made and properly cared-for plush mattress can last from seven to 10 years

-However, if you’re experiencing the following problems with your plush or firm mattress, you may need to replace it sooner:
+If you’re experiencing the following problems with your mattress, you may need to replace it sooner:

-• Your mattress has permanent dips: Permanent sagging and indentations in your mattress can compromise support and negatively impact your sleep quality.
+• Your mattress has permanent dips: Permanent sagging and indents in your mattress can compromise support and negatively impact your sleep quality.

 • You have breathing problems while you’re sleeping: If you experience breathing difficulties, allergies, or respiratory issues that seem to worsen during sleep, it could be an indication of allergen or irritant buildup within the mattress.